|Work Schedule:||Full Time|

 Publications Officers make a key contribution to the national security and intelligence products that inform senior policymakers and support analysis and collection.
 They perform a variety of tasks related to producing and publishing these products, including editing, creating, and processing text and graphic products for hardcopy and electronic publication and dissemination, internally as well as to senior government officials in policy, Intelligence Community, and law enforcement organizations and foreign governments.

-Publications officers are professional Directorate of Intelligence officers and are required to attend the Career Analyst Program (CAP) training course of instruction within the first two years of being employed by the Agency.
+Publications officers are professional Directorate of Analysis officers and are required to attend the Career Analyst Program (CAP) training course of instruction within the first two years of being employed by the Agency.
 The CAP course of instruction teaches the fundamentals of analytic work, which include critical-thinking skills, written and verbal communications, and leadership using instruction and exercises based on case studies.

 Candidates for this position may be required to do shift work to include nights, weekends, and holidays.
 Employees working nights, Sundays, and holidays earn premium pay for those hours worked.